Welcome

 Deletion from Roll

 For any pupil leaving Spring Meadow Primary School, other than at the end of year 6, parents/carers are required to complete a ‘Pupils moving from school’ form which can be obtained from the school office.
 This provides the school with the following information: Child’s name, class, current address, date of leaving, new home address, name of new school, address of new school.
-This information is essential to ensure that we know the whereabouts and appropriately safeguard all of our pupils, even those who leave us.
+This information is essential to ensure that we know the whereabouts and may appropriately safeguard all of our pupils, even those who leave us.

 Under Pupil Regulations 2006, all schools are now legally required to notify their Local Authority of every new entry to the admission register within five days of the pupil being enrolled.
-In addition to this, every deletion from the school register must also be notified to the Local Authority, as soon as the ground for deletion has been met in relation to that pupil, and in any event no later than the time at which the pupil’s name is deleted from the register.
+In addition to this, every deletion from the school register must also be notified to the Local Authority, as soon as the grounds for deletion has been met in relation to that pupil, and in any event no later than the time at which the pupil’s name is deleted from the register.
 This duty does not apply when a pupil’s name is removed from the admission register at a standard transition point – when the pupil has completed the final year of education normally provided by that school.

-We share information and work collaboratively with other schools in the area, local authorities, and other partners when absence is at risk of becoming persistent or severe.
+We share information and work collaboratively with other schools in the area, local authorities, and other partners, when absence is at risk of becoming persistent or severe.